The Hope Scholarship Act

 - For a Hope Scholarship student who chooses an individualized instructional program:

-- He or she has annually taken a nationally standardized achievement test of academic achievement;
+a.
+He or she has annually taken a nationally standardized achievement test of academic achievement; or

-- A certified teacher conducts a review of the student’s academic work annually;
+b.
+A teacher has annually conducted a review of the student’s academic work.

-(F) The board, in consultation with the Department of Education, may adopt rules and policies for Hope Scholarship students who want to continue to receive services provided by a public school or district, including individual classes and extracurricular programs, in combination with an individualized instructional program.
+E. The board, in consultation with the Department of Education, may adopt rules and policies for Hope Scholarship students who want to continue to receive services provided by a public school or district, including individual classes and extracurricular programs, in combination with an individualized instructional program.
 The board, in consultation with the Department of Education, shall ensure that any public school or school district providing such services receives the appropriate pro rata share of a student’s Hope Scholarship funds based on the percentage of total instruction provided to the student by the public school or school district.
-County boards shall charge tuition to Hope Scholarship students who enroll for services in a public school within the county.
-Hope Scholarship students who enroll for services part-time in a public school shall not be included in net enrollment for state aid funding purposes under [insert cross-sectional reference] .
-Nothing in this subsection prohibits a Hope Scholarship student from using the funds deposited in his or her account on both services provided by a public school or district and other qualifying expenses as provided for in Section VIII of this law.
+Nothing in this subsection prohibits a Hope Scholarship student from using the funds deposited in his or her account on both services provided by a public school or district and other qualifying expenses as provided for in Section IX of this law.

-Section X – The Hope Scholarship Program – Administration of Hope Scholarship Accounts
+Section XI – The Hope Scholarship Program – Administration of Hope Scholarship Accounts

 - To maintain an updated list of participating schools and shall ensure that the list is publicly available through various sources, including the internet;